 Update: On March 11, 2016, a court found that the Grocery Manufacturer's Association was in violation of Washington state's campaign finance disclosure laws when it tried to conceal the identities of corporations that contributed to a fund used to defeat a food labeling effort called "No on 522."
 Internal GMA documents revealed that the association systematically tried to conceal the source of the contributions.
 The court has not determined if the GMA knew what it was doing was illegal, so no penalty has been determined.
 (Source: Nation of Change)

-Even though California’s Proposition 37 was defeated at the polls last November, the awareness that the nationwide coverage of the defeated bill brought to GMO labeling was a positive thing.
-This year, Washington State has a GMO labeling bill on its November ballot, Initiative 522, “an act relating to disclosure of foods produced through genetic engineering.”
+Even though California’s Proposition 37 was defeated at the polls in November, the awareness that the nationwide coverage of the defeated bill brought to GMO labeling was a positive thing.
+This year, Washington state has a GMO labeling bill on its November ballot, Initiative 522, “an act relating to disclosure of foods produced through genetic engineering.”